 Why Cashless Dispensary ATM Services?

-A preference for cashless atm payments and point-of-banking services, in general, has risen mostly due to the COVID-19 pandemic.
+A preference for a cashless atm payment processor and point-of-banking services provider, in general, has risen mostly due to the COVID-19 pandemic.
 This, in addition to added security by not storing too much cash on the premises, is another reason to invest in dispensary ATM services.

 These point-of-banking solutions called cashless ATMs are far smaller than customary ATMs.
 They are usually located in strategic areas where customers can easily see and easily use them.